Swati-Tanu/CSS_AtoZ/README.md

 # CSS_AtoZ

-This repo includes all the necessary notes related to CSS.
+This repo includes all the necessary notes related to CSS including CSS3.